vitorgalvao/tiny-feed-scripts/README.md

 ### thatsinhuman
 Generates the RSS feed used in [Ty Halley](https://twitter.com/tyhalley)’s [That’s Inhuman](http://thatsinhuman.com/) comic.

+### thiscolumnwillchangeyourlife
+Generates RSS feed of “This Column Will Change Your Life” full articles

 #### License
 The Unlicense (Public Domain, essentially)